MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ FIRE   │
     =#

-This motivates our clever use of `It` as a syntax short hand.
+This motivates our clever use of `It` as a syntax shorthand.

     chicago[It.department.name]
     #=>